mrdougal/heroku-study-notes/enterprise/private-spaces.md

 there are some constraints

 - routes must be statically configured
-- VPN gateway needs ot use IPSec tunnels provided by Heroku.
+- VPN gateway needs to use IPSec tunnels provided by Heroku.
 As one might be down for maintenance
 - Our VPN gateway needs to initiate the connection
 - PG can't be accessed via VPN (need to use trusted IP allowlists)
 - Only one VPN connection (with 2 redundant tunnels) per space